Cladribine with Simultaneous or Delayed Rituximab in Treating Patients with Hairy Cell Leukemia

 Basic Trial Information

-This randomized phase II trial studies cladribine with simultaneous or delayed rituximab in treating patients with hairy cell leukemia.
+This randomized phase II trial studies cladribine with simultaneous or delayed rituximab to see how well they work in treating patients with hairy cell leukemia.
 Drugs used in chemotherapy, such as cladribine, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Monoclonal antibodies, such as rituximab, may interfere with the ability of tumor cells to grow and spread.
 It is not yet known whether cladribine is more effective with simultaneous or delayed rituximab in treating patients with hairy cell leukemia.

 Further Study Information